Sana8200/Concurrent-Programming/homework_5_message-passing/Problem_1/README.md

 In this case, the student is paired with themselves and works alone.

 Students send their IDs to the teacher using MPI_Send().
-Since the teacher does not know which student will send first, MPI_Recv() is used with MPI_ANY_SOURCE to receive messages from any student.
+Since the teacher does not know which student will send first (parallel execution is non-deterministic), MPI_Recv() is used with MPI_ANY_SOURCE to receive messages from any studentm, (accepts requests from any source).

 After pairing, the teacher sends back the partner ID to each student.